-With summer coming to an end in Palm Coast, now is a good time to get ahead on air conditioner maintenance.
+With summer winding down in Palm Coast, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t washed it lately, it could be full of dust and debris from your yard.
-This collection can decrease your unit’s efficiency and cause it to break down.
-Or make it wear out sooner.
+If you haven’t washed it this year, it could be full of dirt and yard refuse.
+This buildup can decrease your unit’s efficiency and cause it to stop working.
+Or make it wear out faster.

-We recommend having your air conditioning system professionally tuned-up annually.
+We advise having your air conditioning system professionally maintained every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric expenses.
+A clean system can be more energy efficient, which could save you money on energy expenses.

-Consistent AC maintenance also helps our technicians discover and address small issues before they become high-priced problems.
+Routine AC maintenance also helps our technicians spot and take care of small issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing